descope/react-sdk/README.md

 #### Access Key Management

-The `Access Key Management` widget lets you delegate the creation of access keys to your users and provide information on existing ones.
+The `Access Key Management` widget will let you embed an access key table in your site to view and take action.

 The widget lets you: